liuyanghejerry/codeigniter-for-sae/README.md

 *   E-mail lib.
 SAE only supports SMTP for mails.
 Use email_helper instead.
 *   Image_lib.
 Not tested.
-*   directory_helper and path_helper.
-They're designed for local directories.
-Still not fixed.
 *   captcha_helper.
 It use local directory for cache.
 Still not fixed.
 *   Others I may don't know.